 Alhena (center) with Mu Geminorum at upper right.
 Image: © Akira Fujii.

 Alhena (Gamma Geminorum) is a subgiant A star and the third brightest member of the constellation Gemini.
 Its Arabic name (alternatively given as Almeisan) refers to a brand on a horse or a camel.
 Alhena is a spectroscopic binary with a period of 12.6 years and is the brightest star ever observed to be occulted by an asteroid.
-In 1991, (381) Myrrha passed in front of Alhena enabling not only the asteroid's diameter (140 km) to be determined but also the fact that the dimmer companion star is a Sun-like G star almost 200 times fainter than Alhena proper.
-Accumulated observations have shown that the companion, of about one solar mass, orbits the 2.8-solar-mass primary at an average separation of about 8.5 AU – about the size of Saturn's orbit – but ranges from about as close as Earth is to the Sun to about the distance of Uranus.
+In 1991, (381) Myrrha passed in front of Alhena enabling not only the asteroid's diameter (140 kilometers) to be determined but also the fact that the dimmer companion star is a Sun-like G star almost 200 times fainter than Alhena proper.
+Accumulated observations have shown that the companion, of about one solar mass, orbits the 2.8-solar-mass primary at an average separation of about 8.5 astronomical units – about the size of Saturn's orbit – but ranges from about as close as Earth is to the Sun to about the distance of Uranus.

 |surface temperature||9,750 K|

 Dec. +16° 23' 57"

 |other designations||Almeisan, 24 Geminorum,

 HD 47105, GCTP1539.00,